danialcheung/dnamrnatrans/README.md

-# dnamrnatrans
+# DNA-mRNA Protein-Translator/Transcriber
-a DNA and mRNA sequence translator/transcriber written in Python
+Takes a DNA or mRNA sequence and outputs the proteins.